 At NDMU, the student to faculty ratio is an excellent 7 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at Notre Dame of Maryland University is 45%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at Notre Dame of Maryland University is 53%.
+This is higher than the national average of 47%.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of NDMU, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At NDMU, approximately 65% of students took out student loans averaging $7,474 a year.
-That adds up to $29,896 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At NDMU, approximately 52% of students took out student loans averaging $6,075 a year.
+That adds up to $24,300 over four years for those students.

 Contact details for NDMU are given below.

 |Liberal Arts General Studies||44||$45,490|